Dermaplaning Will NOT Cause Your Hair To Grow Back Darker

 Clients with active acne outbreaks should not be treated until lesions are healed.
 Dermaplaning is great for diminishing acne scars but should not be performed during active outbreaks.
 Clients with bleeding disorders or difficulty clotting should not be treated.
 Clients with diabetes, not under control by diet or medication, should not be treated.
 Clients undergoing cancer treatment should not be treated.
 Clients with active cold sores will need to be rescheduled, and if prone to cold sores should begin to pre-medicate 24 hours prior to receiving a service only if it is a trigger.

-Dermaplaning Will Cause Breakouts
+Dermaplaning Will NOT Cause Breakouts

 The truth is the exact opposite — not only will dermaplaning not cause breakouts, it will actually prevent them from happening.
 “By exfoliating the dead skin, [dermaplaning] will help to keep your skin clear,” Removing that layer of dead skin with the dermaplaning tool will help to alleviate congestion.